Self-Driving Car Accident Lawyer

 Embark, a company that counts among its partners Ryder Trucks and Electrolux, has completed the first coast-to-coast automated truck voyage with a driver onboard.
 The 2,400-mile trip stretched from Los Angeles to Jacksonville, Florida.
 One difference with the Embark model is that it does not rely on long-distance mapping but rather uses AI to allow the learning process.
 The company’s vehicles rely on sensors for real-time data only.

 The video shows a fully self-driving truck being tested in operations deep underground in the Kristineberg Mine.Self-Driving Delivery Vehicles

 Delivery trucks are first in line to become autonomous.
 Several companies are working to transition prototypes to the roadway.
 One tech company, Nvidia, is partnering with DHL to test a fleet of self-driving cars.
 Nvidia uses artificial intelligence to get the van to its destination.

 Other contenders in this market are Nuro, a company led by ex-Google engineers.
 Their pod-like vehicles without seats will be used to deliver items such as groceries or online purchases to a customer’s doorstep or curbside in front of their home or office.
-An alert would be issued letting the customer know the package(s) have arrived, and provide a code which the person can use to unlock a compartment in the vehicle.
+An alert would be issued letting the customer know the package(s) have arrived, and provide a code that the person can use to unlock a compartment in the vehicle.

 Toyota is forming partnerships with Pizza Hut and Amazon to develop a self-driving delivery vehicle called the e-Palette.
 Estimates from management are reporting it will be available around 2020.
 Since the e-Palette has a 13x23-foot length, it can hold small stores that will come to you.
 Likewise, Ford is testing a specially-built Fusion to deliver Domino's pizza in Michigan.
 Customers will go to the car when it arrives and extract their pizza from an ATM-like structure attached to a warming oven in the vehicle.
 The big question is whether Domino’s customers will be comfortable with this sort of delivery.Changes in the Insurance Industry